Ruks-7/Distributed-Systems-Assignment/README.md

-# Flask Contact Management System
+# Flask Contact Management Application

 A web application built with Flask and MongoDB for managing contacts with user authentication.